Hydramata/hydramata.github.com/_drafts/vision-statement.md

 	- The implementing institution
 - Groups:
 	- That are created by an individual
 	- That are functional units in an implementing institution.
-Hydramata will need to integrate with LDAP or Shibboleth in order for users to restrict access to groups that exist in those external systems.
+Hydramata will need to integrate with LDAP and/or Shibboleth in order for users to restrict access to groups that exist in those external systems.
 - Individuals:
 	- A specific person at an implementing institution
 	- An external collaborator with a known ID e.g. ORCID.